Length dependence of waveform mismatch: a caveat on waveform accuracy: Results

 In Fig.~\ref{fig:mismatch} we further illustrate this point regarding the length dependence of the mismatch.
 Each point in this figure represents taking waveforms from two resolutions, truncating them so that their length prior to the simulation's common horizon time is some $t_{1}$, minimizing the $L^{2}$ norm of their residual over the two-sphere by optimizing over a time translation and an $SO(3)$ rotation,\footnote{For an explanation of why this is done, see App.~\ref{sec:app_mismatch}.} and then computing a mismatch between $t_{1}$ and some fixed time in the late ringdown phase relative to $t_{\mathrm{common\,horizon}}$.
+This optimization is performed numerically using \texttt{scipy}'s \texttt{minimize} function via the \texttt{sxs} package~\cite{2020SciPy-NMeth,Boyle_The_sxs_package_2025}.
 Both simulations are quasi-circular, non-precessing systems.
 As can be seen, by making each simulation ``shorter'', one can decrease the mismatch by many orders of magnitude.
+Equation~\eqref{eq:result} predicts that on a log-log plot like Fig.~\ref{fig:mismatch}, we would see a slope of roughly $-2$, and indeed using \texttt{scipy}'s \texttt{curve\_fit} we find slopes in good agreement with this prediction.